Ayathan Gopalan

 DR. Rao Sahib Ayathan Gopalan (3 March 1861 – 2 May 1948), popularly known as Darsarji and Darsar Sahib ("Darsar" means "doctor", derived from Latin word "docere" for doctor), was an Indian doctor, surgeon, professor, writer, philanthropist, social reformer, and Renaissance leader from Kerala.
 He is the founder of the Sugunavardhini movement (1900) and Depressed classes mission (1909) and also the leader and propagandist of Brahmo Samaj (1893) in Kerala.
 He denounced idol worship and fought to end those social practices in Kerala that he thought were unethical.
 Among his followers were Brahmananda Swami Sivayogi, Vaghbatananda, and Brahmavadhi P. Kunhiraman.
 Gopalan titled P. Kunhiraman as "Brahmavadhi" and Sivayogi as "Brahmananda Swami".

 He was awarded and honoured by the British government with the highest civilian award and title, the "Rao Sahib", for his services.
-The formation of the Sugunavardhini movement, Depressed classes mission and Brahmosamaj played a significant role in the Kerala reformation movement.
+The formation of the Sugunavardhini movement, Depressed classes mission and Brahmosamaj were a part of the Kerala reformation movement.

 Life

 Gopalan was born at Anjarakkandy, Tellicherry (now Thalassery), as the first son of Ayathan Chandhan and Kallat Chirutha Ammal.
-His youngest sister, Ayathan Janaki Ammal was the first women doctor and surgeon of Kerala.
+His youngest sister, Ayathan Janaki Ammal, was the first woman doctor and surgeon in Kerala.

-He studied at Anjarakkandy Elementary School, Brennen School, Mission High School and later joined Madras Medical College on 19 September 1884.
+He attended Anjarakkandy Elementary School, Government Brennen College and Mission High School.
+He later joined Madras Medical College on 19 September 1884.
 He read about the Raja Ram Mohan Roy's Brahmo Samaj.
 Joined Brahmo Samaj and engaged in its social reform activities and became an active executive member of the General Committee of Calcutta Brahmo Samaj.
 He participated in the committee's annual conferences at various locations across India, along with Brahmo leaders such as Keshub Chandra Sen, Debendranath Tagore, Sivanath Sastri, Rabindranath Tagore, and R. G. Bhandarkar.
-In 1888, he obtained a medical degree with honours and entered into government service as the first doctor of Kerala.
+In 1888, he obtained a medical degree with honours and entered into government service as the first doctor in Kerala.

 Gopalan married Kallat Kausallya Ammal on 30 December 1894.
 Ramakrishna Gobal Bhandhakar, a Brahmo leader and social reformer at that time, conducted the wedding at the Madras Brahmo Samaj.
-Several Brahmo leaders presided over the wedding.
-This was the first Brahmo wedding to be conducted at Madras Brahmosamaj, and also the first Brahmo wedding of South India.
-Kausallyaammal was a strong supporter of Gopalan and assisted his social reform activities.